Table of Contents

 Differentiation of the working muscle cell types during smooth muscle contraction

-For multi-unit smooth muscles, the muscle cells are capable of contracting independently from one another due to the predominantly vegetative innervation.
+For multi-unit smooth muscles, the muscle cells are capable of contracting independently of one another due to the predominantly autonomic innervation.
 Since there are relatively few gap junctions, the electric coupling occurs through a basal membrane-like layer.
 Furthermore, the neurotransmitters are distributed by so-called varicosities.
 This type of smooth muscle can be found, among others, in the ciliary muscle of the iris and the arrector pili muscle.

 Special features of smooth muscle contraction